FranFamen/RestrictionSites/README.md

-# TetMethylation
+# RestrictionSites
-Simple app for cutting DNAStrand
+Simple app for finding  restriction Sites in DNAStrand